 However, we’re only going to give you one suggestion — because it’s the simplest way to keep your soil’s pH level at its best and there’s no in-home testing required.

 GardenMAX from Green As It Gets is a soil treatment for gardens, and TurfMax from Green As It Gets is a soil treatment for lawns.
-Both soil products are formulated with over 50 different ingredients to transform your soil into a place plants love to grow.
-These innovative soil products can treat and correct a wide range of soil problems simultaneously — and that includes your soil’s pH level.
+Both products are formulated with over 50 ingredients to transform your soil into a place plants love to grow!
+These innovative soil products can treat and correct a wide range of soil problems, including your soil’s pH level.

 And what’s even better is that all you have to do is apply GardenMAX or TurfMAX to the top of your soil — no mixing or tilling necessary.

 Want to keep learning?
-Check out this post on how to achieve healthy garden soil.
+Check out this post on Improving Garden Soil: 3 Ways to Healthy Garden Soil.